Symphony No. 5 (Enescu): I. Moderato sciolto

+II.
+Andantino moderato piacevole

-The second movement (Andantino moderato piacevole) is in Enescu's mature rhapsodic style.
+The second movement is in Enescu's mature rhapsodic style.
 It opens with a long viola solo, recalling the modal sound world of the composer's nearly contemporaneous Opp.
 27 and 28: the Third Orchestral Suite (Villageoise) and the Impressions d'enfance for violin and piano.
 After a repetition by the oboe, accompanied by other woodwinds, the viola returns, accompanied in an improvisational, lăutărească style.
 (The scoring here is indicated scrupulously by the composer in the draft score.)
 The chromatic/neoromantic musical language gives way here to a fluid modal world that passes easily from one finalis to another, with accompanying pedals, shifting isons, quartal-quintal chords and secundal harmonies, as well as locally "displaced" chords.

 Structurally, the movement is extremely free, beginning with a series of thematic expositions in an A B A' B' C D sequence, then continuing from rehearsal 32 with only the material already presented up to that point.
 Although recapitulation is occasionally suggested, the only real recapitulation occurs with the return of the solo viola's unmistakably Romanian theme three bars after rehearsal number 46.

+III.
+Vivace con fuoco

-The third movement (Vivace con fuoco) is a scherzo, written in 2/2 time with an inner pulsation of triplets.
+The third movement is a scherzo, written in 2/2 time with an inner pulsation of triplets.
 The thematic material is drawn entirely from the first movement, especially from the second part of the first thematic group.
 After a dense opening passage, the texture gradually thins out, eventually giving way to a sort of chorale (taking the place of the conventional trio section), though with continuing bursts from the first theme.
 This central section closes in a "triumphal" quality, with suggestions of the secondary thematic group from the first movement.

 This scherzo is the only real allegro movement of the symphony and may be regarded as a redevelopment of the material from the first movement, along the lines of Arnold Schoenberg's procedure in his First Chamber Symphony.
 The movement is extremely modulatory.
 At rehearsal number 65, the theme from the first movement's second group, originally dolente in the solo violin, now enters forcefully, and the momentum is broken.
 Four bars after rehearsal 68, the movement closes with two statements of the subject that will launch the finale.

+IV.
+Andante grave

-The finale (Andante grave) is an extended cantata for tenor solo, female choir, and orchestra, using as text an early variant of the poem "Mai am un singur dor" (I Have but One Desire) by Mihai Eminescu.
+The finale is an extended cantata for tenor solo, female choir, and orchestra, using as text an early variant of the poem "Mai am un singur dor" (I Have but One Desire) by Mihai Eminescu.
 Its overall form, in outline, is.